Types of Travel Health Insurances

 Note that international travel health insurance enrollment is not subject to medical underwriting, so you can’t be denied for pre-existing conditions; however, be aware that pre-existing conditions are not covered.

-How does international travel health insurance work?
+How does international medical insurance work?

 Generally speaking, a travel medical insurance policy helps you with expenses for sudden and unexpected injury and illness while you are traveling outside of your home country.
 Emergency travel benefits also include some non-medical expenses, such as lost luggage, lodging replacement due to a natural disaster, or assistance with a return trip home due to a covered incident.
 If a covered incident was to come up, you would pay out of pocket until you reach the deductible amount, if applicable.
 After the deductible is satisfied, then, the insurance company will pay 80% of the next $5,000 of covered expenses.
 After that point, the international travel medical insurance carrier will pay 100% of covered expenses up to the overall maximum limit.
 The maximum coverage period for international travel insurance is 365 days for non-US citizens or residents traveling outside of the U.S. or U.S. Territories.
 For all other members, the maximum coverage period is 364 days.
 The minimum age to enroll is 14 days old.
 We offer international travel health insurance through HCC Travel Medical Insurance Services, which syndicates with Lloyd’s of London to offer international coverage.
 Their plan offerings allow you to customize the policy.
 You select the deductible size, coverage limit, and the policy period you want.